Flu season in the US is the most intense it’s been in at least 15 years - Boston News, Weather, Sports | WHDH 7News

 Overall, 43 states reported high or very high flu activity last week.
 Flu was most intense in the South, Southwest and western states.

+She said there’s a lot of flu, but there’s also still a lot of RSV and a surprising number of babies with COVID-19.

+“All of the respiratory illnesses are around, with a vengeance,” Murray added.

-The CDC declined to let an Associated Press reporter speak to an agency flu expert about the upswing.
+The CDC declined to let an Associated Press reporter speak to an agency flu expert about recent trends.
 The Trump administration ordered a temporary “pause” on health agency communications and has continued to refuse interview requests that were routinely granted in the past.

+Late Friday afternoon, a CDC spokesperson acknowledged that the new data shows “the highest absolute value” of flu-like illness when compared with other seasons, but added that the statistic is complicated: That value references a baseline estimate for doctor’s office visits, but the baseline is recalculated every year.
+In late January, the CDC was describing the season as “moderate” in severity.

 U.S. health officials recommends that everyone 6 months and older get an annual flu vaccination.